Jude-adesulu/node-api/README.md

 Run **npm start**
 ## MySQL
 All the data required to be on the database is in MySQL_format file
-## Test Case
+## Test
 Run **npm test** on your terminal
-Mocha and Chai was used to run it
+Mocha and Chai was used to run the test case